News

 WINC Downloads

-Clay
+Clay Carmichael

 "The celebrated fifteenth-century Japanese artist Sesshu Toyo's ink drawings of animals were said to be so realistic that they would sometimes spring to life."

-"When I visit schools to talk about writing and illustrating, I remember childhood afternoons I spent in my grandfather's library.
+"When I visit schools to talk about writing and illustrating, I recall childhood afternoons I spent in my grandfather's library.
 I sat in his overstuffed chair enraptured Howard Pyle, N.C.
 Wyeth, John Tenniel, Arthur Rackham, Winsor McCay, Walter Crane, Maxfield Parrish, Wanda Gag, Dante Gabriel Rossetti and more.

 My reading skills were rudimentary, but in the universal language of pictures I was fluent, as most children are.
 I scrutinized favorite illustrations for hours, revisiting them over and over again.
 A Catholic child of stained glass churches, I knew a sanctuary window when I saw one; and each of these color pictures seemed to me a child-sized window or doorway into another world.